Chester Corporation Tramways: History

-Under the Chester Corporation Act of 1901, the council took up its option to purchase for a cost of £18,000.
+Under the Chester Corporation Act 1901, the council took up its option to purchase for a cost of £18,000.
 Reconstruction work started in 1902 and by 27 December 1902 had shortened the routes which were used by the horse trams to such a significant amount, that the final horse tram service on Grosvenor Road was withdrawn.
 The horses, 12 trams and effects were disposed of by auction on 31 December 1902.
 The 32 remaining horses fetched an average of £21 13s each.
-The system was rebuilt to the narrow gauge of 3'6", and 12 new tramcars were ordered from G.F.
-Milnes & Co.
+The system was rebuilt to the narrow gauge of 3'6", and 12 new tramcars were ordered from G. F. Milnes & Co.

 Colonel Yorke of the Board of Trade arrived on Saturday 4 April 1903 and inspected the new tramway.
 The inspection was satisfactory and the service was opened to the public on Monday 6 April 1903 with 8 services per hour on the 45 minute journey between Chester railway station and Saltney.
 On the first day of operation the trams carried 5,290 passengers with receipts of £26 11s 9d.
 This compared with an average daily taking of between £14 and £15 on the horse tram service.

 The residents of Boughton campaigned for an extension to their district and in March 1906 the council approved the plans.
 Two new routes were provided to Tarvin Bridge and Cherry Orchard which opened on 21 November 1906.

-In 1907 the service was enhanced with 5 new tramcars from the United Electric Car Company of Preston.
+In 1907 the service was enhanced with five new tramcars from the United Electric Car Company of Preston.